petpetpeter/ROS-point-cloud-Transformer/README.md

   </node>
 </launch>
 ```
-change input,output and frame in, frame out
+change in-out topic and frame ID to your desire